iszczesniak/cpp/memory/index.md

 {% include_relative static.cc %}
 {% endhighlight %}

+In the example above remove `static`, and notice the changes in the program output.

 ## The local data

 All data local to a function or a block scope is allocated on the